open-telemetry/opamp-spec/specification.md

 reported in the Effective Configuration in the Agent's status report may be used for example by the Server to visualize the reported configuration nicely in a UI.

+attributes is an optional field.
+It contains key/value pairs that provide additional metadata for this configuration file or section.
+Agents MAY use attributes to report arbitrary properties associated with a configuration file, for example the origin of the file, the component that produced it, or other Agent type-specific metadata.
+The interpretation of these attributes is Agent type-specific and is outside the concerns of the OpAMP protocol.

 #### Security Considerations